-Now, it’s somewhat disheartening to recognize most of these folks see the spike in traffic like I did, however they aren’t looking at their bounce rates or the referring URL’s, so they aren’t realizing they’re being duped.
+Now, it’s somewhat disheartening to recognize most of these folks see the spike in traffic as I did, however, they aren’t looking at their bounce rates or the referring URL’s, so they aren’t realizing they’re being duped.

 I liken this to ordering the steak dinner at a restaurant, being served a rice cake, and commenting how full you are now that you’ve eaten so well.

 And what about Fiverr in all this?
 They didn’t reach out to me at all.
 They just deleted the truth and will let this person continue their deceptive practices.
 Yikes!

 Ah, but why the heck should they do anything?
 Fiverr gets paid on every sale, don’t they?

 Buyer beware, folks.

 In support of your efforts,